 For example, an HBM Partners report shows that 63% of all new prescription drugs approved during the last five years stem from research by biotech start-ups.
 Established pharmaceutical companies have then used their sales and marketing organisations to drive sales.
 We think it’s obvious that established and startup companies in other industries could benefit from this type of collaboration.
 And even in the case of biotech firms, increased R&D collaboration could take place at an earlier stage than it generally does.

 Despite the clear benefits, the substantial differences between startups and large corporations have traditionally been a major stumbling block for collaboration.
 So how can established corporations and startups interact more efficiently going forward?

-corporates and startups interact more efficiently going forward?
-An important component in bridging this gap are business accelerators.
-They support entrepreneurs with a variety of resources. some of the more important ones being assisting with education, mentorship, and financing.
-These fixed-term programmes focus on compressing years worth of applied entrepreneurship know-how into a programme that lasts a few months.
+Business accelerators are a key component in bridging this gap.
+They support entrepreneurs with a variety of resources, including education, mentorship, and financing.
+These fixed-term programmes focus on compressing years’ worth of applied entrepreneurship know-how into a programme that lasts a few months.

 Business accelerators also serve as listening posts to help established companies understand where the industry is heading.
 This gives them increased awareness about what disruptive technologies are coming and helps them choose which ones they want to engage with.